fu9ar/sql-ecology/02-sql-aggregation.md

 Let’s go to the surveys table and find out how many individuals there are.
 Using the wildcard simply counts the number of records (rows)

-    SELECT COUNT(*) FROM surveys
+    SELECT COUNT(*) FROM Demographics

-We can also find out how much all of those individuals weigh.
+We can also total the population counted.

-    SELECT COUNT(*), SUM(weight) FROM surveys
+    SELECT COUNT(*), SUM(Population_Size) FROM Demographics

-We can output this value in kilograms, rounded to 3 decimal
+We can output this value in millions, rounded to 3 decimal
    places:

-    SELECT ROUND(SUM(weight)/1000.0, 3) FROM surveys
+    SELECT ROUND(SUM(Population_Size)/1000000.0, 3) FROM Demographics

 There are many other aggregate functions included in SQL including `MAX`, `MIN`, and `AVG`.

 > ### Challenge
 >
-> Write query that returns: total weight, average weight, and the min and max weights for all animals caught over the duration of the survey.
-Can you modify it so that it outputs that for a range of weights?
+> Write query that returns: total population, average population, and the min and max populations for all counties in the US.
+Can you modify it so that it outputs that for a range of population sizes?

-Now, let's see how many individuals were counted in each species.
+Now, let's see how many counties are in each state.
 We do this using a GROUP BY clause

-    SELECT species_id, COUNT(*)
+    SELECT CHSI_State_Abbr, COUNT(*)
-    FROM surveys
+    FROM Demographics
-    GROUP BY species_id
+    GROUP BY CHSI_State_Abbr

 GROUP BY tells SQL what field or fields we want to use to aggregate the data.
 If we want to group by multiple fields, we give GROUP BY a comma separated list.